dask/dask-kubernetes/docs/source/installing.rst

        jupyter-server-config:
          mountPath: /etc/jupyter/jupyter_server_config.py
          stringData: |
+           # WARNING: This setting is inherently insecure and should be used with care.
+           # Ideally, restrict this to only allow your Dask Scheduler’s domain instead of allowing everything.
            c.ServerProxy.host_allowlist = lambda app, host: True

        # Configure the default path to reach Dask Scheduler’s dashboard